fkirkholt/urd-backend/docs/self-documenting-databases.md

 When you use postfix to specify lookup tables, you also see at once what kind of table this is, when you look at them in a database client.

+It's also possible to mark a table as a lookup table by naming the unique index used to chose the column(s) to represent the display value as `<table_name>_list_idx`, cf. below.

-Another way to indicate that something is a lookup table is to set the data type of the primary key column to a text type, e.g. `char`, `varchar` or `text`, or an numeric type that can't hold more than 8 digits.
+When generating cache for the database structure, it is possible to determine if a table is a lookup table by looking at the data type of the primary key columns.
+This can be useful when analyzing the structure of an existing database.
+A table is defined as a lookup table when the primary key column is a text type, e.g. `char`, `varchar` or `text`, or a numeric type that can't hold more than 8 digits.

 When you set the primary key to text, you can also provide a recognizable identifier that can be used in compressed table display